 Yoga is a time-honored philosophy, an ancient art of living, with powerful benefits for the body, mind, and spirit.
 Many people practice yoga for the physical benefits and to increase strength and flexibility.
-At Red Diamond Yoga in Los Angeles, we believe that practicing the physical postures of yoga (Asanas) can not only benefit the body, but with consistent practice and discipline, leads to deep personal growth.
+At Red Diamond Yoga, we believe that practicing the physical postures of yoga (Asanas) can not only benefit the body, but with consistent practice and discipline, leads to deep personal growth.

 The constant bombardment of the stresses of family, work, friends and the general demands of modern daily life can become overwhelming.
 The practice of asana demands concentration and a focus on the physical sensations felt during the poses.
 This helps to quiet the mind, and when you quiet the mind and go deep within the self, you can find peace, regardless of what goes on in the outside world.
 Connecting to your inner self allows you to become more accepting, compassionate, focused, and conscious in all that you do.